 - Revegetate construction–disturbed upland and riparian habitats to restore native plant diversity and fish and wildlife habitat and provide future trees for recruitment to the River.

 The proposed Oregon Gulch Project spans approximately 134 acres upstream of Junction City, CA, between river mile (RM) 80.9 and 81.7.
 Equipment access to the Oregon Gulch Project would be only via Sky Ranch Road on River right.
 Access to river-left construction areas would be made across the river.
-Most of the lands included in the proposed footprint are managed by the BLM (96 acres).
-The remainder consists of several privately-owned parcels (38 acres) located in the eastern extent of the Project area.
+Most of the lands included in the proposed footprint are managed by the BLM-Redding Field Office (96 acres).
+The remainder consists of a privately owned parcel (38 acres) located in the eastern extent of the Project area.
 The Oregon Gulch Proposed Project Features map (above) shows the proposed Oregon Gulch Project activity areas.

 Proposed Oregon Gulch Project Schedule

 - Public Scoping – October 22 – November 23, 2020

 - Public Scoping Meeting – November 5, 2020

 - Draft EA/IS for public comment – January 15 – February 18, 2021

 - Final EA/IS and Final Decision – May 2021

 - Proposed Oregon Gulch Project construction – 2021–2026

 - The proposed activities would take place in two phases; excavation/removal of mine tailings to Eagle Rock (on Highway 299 ~ 3 miles from Oregon Gulch) in the first phase (2021 up to 2025) and in-river channel/floodplain rehabilitation work in the second (between 2023 to 2026).